Eduzorkamsi/myportfolio/README.md

 My portfolio site

-This project is live at : kamsisportfolio.netlify.app
+This project is live at : https://kamsisportfolio.netlify.app

 his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).